 • The Council published “Prescribing guidelines practices for Narcotics.”

 • The Council adopted a new LOGO that has copyrights and responds to the requirements for electronic publication.

-• As of January 1, 2016, all applicants with the exception of UWI graduates are required to go through the ECFMG portal for verification of their credentials.
+• As of January 1, 2016, all applicants with the exception of UWI graduates are required to go through the ECFMG, a member of Intealth, portal for verification of their credentials.

 • Physicians whose specialist skills are in question are required to pass a competency based assessment in their respective disciplines, administered by an approved authority such as the CPEP or equivalent.